 Weddings are unique in the fact that you will be hiring multiple vendors in order to make your wedding day come together.
 This can get a little overwhelming, and you might not know where to start or what to look for.
-In this episode, we’re gonna be talking to Beth MacIntyre of Your Favorite Day about how to find your perfect wedding vendor team.
+In this episode, we’re going to be talking to Beth McIntyre of Your Favorite Day about how to find your perfect wedding vendor team.

 Set Your Budget Priorities

 Although it gets a bad wrap, wedding budget is not a bad word!
 Every wedding has a budget even $100,000 wedding has a budget.
 It’s $100,000 right?
 So it’s not a bad word.
 It doesn’t mean that you’re not going to be spending any money and it doesn’t mean you’re going to be spending too much money.
 It’s just something that you need to be aware of because you don’t want to things to get out of control.

 This is why setting the priorities for your wedding is the number one step after you get all of that that fun inspiration.
 That means if photography is most important to you on your wedding, put photography at the top of that budget list.
 Maybe you’re a little different.
 Maybe it’s that you can’t wait to have everyone from both sides of your family all together in the same place.
 So maybe your priority is having fun things for them to do throughout the weekend.
 Every couple is unique, so sit down with your future spouse and discuss your top priorities as this will shape your wedding budget.

 After you do your research and find vendors that you are interested in, make sure they match the style that you envision for your wedding day.
 Photography and videography is an easy one as you’re going to see the photos or videos in their gallery.
 For other vendors, like a wedding planner, florist, etc, check out their social media.
 Maybe they share a lot of personal insight which you connect with or maybe they are all business and that is what you like.
 Schedule a consultation with them as well.
 You have to really go with your gut on that one and see if who you’re getting the good vibes from.